starfederation/datastar/site/static/md/tests/merge_fragment_containing_on_event.md

-# Merge Fregment Containing On Event
+# Merge Fragment Containing On Event

 Tests that merging a fragment containing an `on` event works.